The Impact Of L-Theanine On Anxiety And Wellness

 Looking for effective ways to manage anxiety?

-It’s also worth noting that while the safety and potential short-term benefits of L-theanine and other tea constituents have been well-documented, there’s a lack of research on the potential long-term effects of consistently taking this supplement.
+It’s also worth noting that while the safety and potential short-term benefits of L-theanine and other tea constituents have been well-documented, there’s a lack of research on the potential long-term side effects of consistently taking this supplement.
 It’s another reason why you should consult with your doctor before beginning any supplement use, especially if it’s over the long term.

 Other treatments for anxiety